leonardorleon/ansible_pull/README.md

 # roles

-This is a couple of test roles used for some basic tasks which can be added to all raspberry pi and some extra tasks which might come in handy on certain devices.
+This directory holds a couple of test roles used for some basic tasks which can be added to all raspberry pi and some extra tasks which might come in handy on certain devices.
 This being a demo, they simply print some values or variables and install some packages.

 # Tasks